Looking Beyond Two Frames: End-to-End Multi-Object Tracking Using Spatial and Temporal Transformers: Experiments and discussion

-\textbf{Evaluation metrics.} To evaluate MO3TR and compare its performance to other state-of-the-art tracking approaches, we use the standard set of metrics recognized by the tracking community~\cite{bernardin2008evaluating,ristani2016performance}.
+In this section, we demonstrate and discuss the performance of MO3TR by comparing against other multi-object tracking methods on popular MOT benchmarks\footnote{\url{https://motchallenge.net/}} and evaluate different aspects of our contribution in detailed ablation studies.
+We further provide all implementation details required to reproduce our findings. \textbf{Datasets.} We use the widely established MOT16 and MOT17~\cite{mot17} datasets as well as the rather new MOT20 dataset~\cite{mot20} from the MOTchallenge benchmarks to evaluate and compare MO3TR with other state of the art models.
+Both MOT16 and MOT17 contain seven training and test sequences each, capturing crowded indoor or outdoor areas via moving and static cameras from various viewpoints.
+MOT20 contains eight sequences (four training and four test), focusing on heavily crowded scenes with a very high number of people in both day and night scenarios.
+Pedestrians are often heavily occluded by other pedestrians or background objects across all three datasets, making identity-preserving tracking challenging.
+Three sets of public detections are provided with MOT17 (DPM~\cite{felzenszwalb2009object}, FRCNN~\cite{NIPS2015_14bfa6bb} and SDP~\cite{yang2016exploit}), one with MOT16 (DPM) and one with MOT20 (FRCNN).
+For ablation studies, we combine sequences of the new MOT20 benchmark~\cite{mot20} and 2DMOT15~\cite{2dmot15} to form a diverse validation set covering both indoor and outdoor scenes at various pedestrian density levels. \textbf{Evaluation metrics.} To evaluate MO3TR and compare its performance to other state-of-the-art tracking approaches, we use the standard set of metrics recognized by the tracking community~\cite{bernardin2008evaluating,ristani2016performance}.
 Analyzing the detection performance, we provide detailed insights regarding the total number of \textit{false positives}~(FP) and \textit{false negatives}~(FN, \ie missed targets).
 The \textit{mostly tracked targets}~(MT) measure describes the ratio of ground-truth trajectories that are covered for at least 80\% of the track's life span, while \textit{mostly lost targets}~(ML) represents the ones covered for at most 20\%.
 The number of \textit{identity switches} is denoted by IDs.
 The two most commonly used metrics to summarize the tracking performance are the \textit{multiple object tracking accuracy} (MOTA), and the identity F1 score (IDF1).
 MOTA combines the measures for the three error sources of false positives, false negatives and identity switches into one compact measure, and a higher MOTA score implies better performance of the respective tracking approach.
 The IDF1 represents the ratio of correctly identified detections over the average number of ground-truth and overall computed detections.
 We additionally report our results on the recently proposed \textit{higher order tracking accuracy} metric (HOTA), which aims to combine the effects of accurate detection, association and localization, and better aligns with human perception of tracking performance~\cite{luiten2021hota}.
 All reported results are computed using the official evaluation code of the MOTChallenge benchmark.
+For further details, please refer to the supplementary material.